 - A card index of 30 thousand repressed persons

-- Fill in forms of 9 thousand repressed persons
+- Application forms of 9 thousand repressed persons

 - Publications on Soviet repressions and repressed persons

-- Audio and video recordings of Memorial Wednesdays organized by Society Memorial
+- Audio and video recordings of meetings (so called Memorial Wednesdays) organized by Society Memorial

-Later, in 2011, IDFI and Memorial officially signed a memorandum of cooperation, which resulted in a number of interesting, joint research projects, publications and events:
+Later, in 2011, IDFI and Memorial officially signed a memorandum of cooperation and number of joint research projects, publications and events were provided:

 -A three-year long project resulted in the creation of Stalin's Lists on Georgia - the first electronic database in Georgia that contains brief biographical information about victims of 1937-38 repressions.
 The presentation of the database was held in the Parliament of Georgia with the financial support of the Heinrich Boell Foundation and the Swiss Embassy in Georgia.